mukul273/Java-Streams/README.md

 Functional Programming in Java using Streams

-Filters, Maps, MaptoInt, FlatMap, filereading using streams,
+Filters, Maps, MaptoInt, FlatMap, filereading using streams, Lambda expressions.